-I think the ideal paper might briefly tackle a few different tunes, but if you are getting a lot of mileage out of a single piece that's also great.
+I think the ideal paper might tackle three different tunes, but if you are getting a lot of mileage out of a single piece that's also fine.

-An easy thesis would be to briefly examine three songs by one artist, and come to vague conclusions about what they like to do.
-OR, if you can find three tunes by different artists that all do a similar thing that would be a cool organizing principle.
+One easy thesis would be to examine three songs by one artist, and come to conclusions about what they like to do.
+OR, if you can find three tunes by different artists that all do a similar thing that would be a good organizing principle.